Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Utah’s capital city is the best place to stay for big city amenities.
 Centrally located near all the top northern Utah activities, Salt Lake City, or SLC for short, offers visitors a diverse array of things to do.

-You’ll likely pass through SLC on an epic Southwestern road trip heading north to Yellowstone or Grand Teton national parks, two top American national parks.
+You’ll likely pass through SLC on an epic Southwestern road trip heading north to Yellowstone or Grand Teton National Park.
 I recommend looking for a vacation rental in SLC, as you’ll likely want to stay here longer than most other Utah destinations due to the sheer number of fun things to do.

 Pros of Staying in Salt Lake City: